katielin42/EE-Capstone/README.md

 + **FreeRTOS**: for scheduling tasks and other parallel programming functionalities

 + **FATFS**: for communications and r/w functions with the SD card

-+ **OPEN SAE CAN J-1939**: CANBUS protocol that our drive inverter uses to communicate with EVCU and other CAN modules on vehicle.

 **Current code structure**: